 Surface Area of Prism

+A prism is a 3D solid object made up of two congruent bases which are polygons and congruent lateral faces which are rectangular in shape.
+There are two types of areas that a prism has - the lateral surface area and the total surface area.
 The lateral area of a prism is the sum of the areas of all its lateral faces whereas the total surface area of a prism is the sum of its lateral area and area of its bases.

 The lateral surface area of prism = base perimeter × height

-The total surface area of a prism = Lateral surface area of prism + area of the two bases = (2 × Base Area) + Lateral surface area or (2 × Base Area) + (Base perimeter × height).
+The total surface area of a prism = Lateral surface area of prism + area of the two bases = (2 × Base Area) + Lateral surface area = (2 × Base Area) + (Base perimeter × height).

 |Shape||Base||Surface Area of Prism = (2 × Base Area) + (Base perimeter × height)|

-|Triangular Prism||Triangular||Surface area of triangular prism = bh + (s1 + s2 + b)H|
+|Triangular Prism||Triangle||Surface area of triangular prism = bh + (s1 + s2 + b)H|

 |Square Prism||Square||Surface area of square prism = 2a2 + 4ah|